kalisio/kargo/docs/how-does-it-work/README.md

 It comes with:
 - the **Docker compose files** to use to deploy the services.
 For each service, **Kargo** define:
   1. a base compose file to be used when running Docker in a normal mode: `<service>.yml`
   2. a swarm compose file to be used when running Docker in a swarm mode: `<service.swarm.yml`.
 This file extends the base configuration.
-Read [this article](https://docs.docker.com/compose/extends/) to get more information on extending services in compose.
+Read [this article](https://docs.docker.com/compose/extends/) to get more information on extending services in **Docker compose**.
 - the **settings of the services** to deploy.
 Note that, these settings are provided as an example and they should be overridden to match your implementation.
 - the **helper scripts** to deploy and remove the services.

 ::: tip
-**Kargo** has been mainly designed to be easily deployable on [Kaabah](https://kalisio.github.io/kaabah/) based infrastructures.
-You should take a look at **Kaabah** if you need to setup an infrastructure.
+**Kargo** has been mainly designed to be easily deployable on Docker swarm based infrastructures.
+You should have a look at [Kaabah](https://kalisio.github.io/kaabah/) if you need to setup such an infrastructure.
 :::

 ## Global overview